Naila-Janjgir: Transportation

-The city is connected with Mumbai and Kolkata via Bilaspur, Raipur through the National Highway network.
+The city is connected with Mumbai and Kolkata via Bilaspur, and Raipur through the National Highway network.
 Janjgir is on NH-200 connecting Raipur and Raigarh on either side.
 Auto rickshaws are a popular form of transport.
-Local transportation also includes manpowered cycle rickshaws, tongas.
+Local transportation also includes man-powered rickshaws, E-rickshaws, local buses, Petrol deisel ricksaws.
 There are regular buses and taxis to all nearby towns and cities.

-Janjgir Aerodrome is in Khokharabhatta, 07 to 08 km away from station.
+Janjgir Aerodrome is in Khokharabhatta, 02 to 03 km away from the City, 5 to 6 km away from railway station.